sleepyhaha/read-that/README.md

 This app runs generates a formatted README for you based on question prompts so that you don't have to do it all yourself.
 It contains all the standard sections that are usually found within a professional README and can be re-used at will for every project.
 It runs in the terminal and makes creating README's relatively brainless.

+Here is the video link for the example: https://watch.screencastify.com/v/holQUaymUDGt1efV4X4W

 ## Table of Contents

 - [Installation](#installation)